This section contains our reviews on some highly-recommended books that just didn’t fit under the other subject areas.

 Just as we recommend preparing for the GMAT by reviewing the old, previous questions, we also recommend preparing for the TOEFL (Test of English as a Foreign Language) the same way.
 This guide contains a DVD-ROM with 4 authentic past practice TOEFL tests.
 It will give you a good idea of what to expect to see on the exam but it will not give you good explanations to the questions and it will not teach you the grammar rules you will need to be successful.
 For this reason, we strongly recommend that you also use an “unofficial” TOEFL guide to help you prepare for this exam.

-Official TOEFL iBT Tests Volume 1, Third Edition by Educational Testing Service
+Official TOEFL iBT Tests Volume 1, Fourth Edition by Educational Testing Service

 If you want to practice, you want official test material.
 The quality is generally noticeably different between official tests and those released by the commercial test prep companies and, obviously, the official tests are going to have a much better calibration when trying to predict your expected score.